ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - After **a few days** very little changes.
 Perishables left behind are still good.
  - After **a week or two** the perishables have spoiled, a few monsters have returned.
- - After **several months** the dungeons have re-populated, reset traps, repaired hazards, etc.
+ - After **several months** the area has been re-populated, reset traps, repaired hazards, etc.
- - After **a year or two** most of the Weapons and valuables left behind to have been moved to another area.
+ - After **a year or two** most of the Weapons and valuables left behind to have been moved to another room/region.
  - After **decades** the monsters and traps have changed.
 Re-populate with new creatures and switch out some of the traps.
  - **Centuries, or longer**, basically a new area.
 This is the GM's opportunity to transition to a completely new adventure altogether. _"As aeons passed, your Weapons lay forgotten among the piles of treasure that travel between kingdoms and realities.
 Then, one day, you feel a new Wielder lift you from the dusty floor..."_